Relative genus bounds in indefinite four-manifolds: Slice and H-slice knots

 In a topological $4$-manifold $X$, we also have related notions of {\em topologically slice}, and {\em topologically H-slice} knots in $X$, referring to the existence of disks that are embedded in a locally flat way.

 Let us mention a few results about sliceness and H-sliceness in some particular four-manifolds: Norman \cite{Norman} and Suzuki \cite{Suzuki} proved that every knot is slice in $\CP \# \bCP$ and $S^2 \times S^2$.
-Further, Schneiderman \cite{Schneiderman} showed that every knot of Arf invariant zero is H-slice in $\#^n(S^2 \times S^2)$ for some $n \geq 0$.
+Further, Cochran-Orr-Teichner [\cite{COT} Remark 1.3] showed that every knot of Arf invariant zero is H-slice in $\#^n(S^2 \times S^2)$ for some $n \geq 0$.
 At the opposite end, for manifolds such as $X= S^1 \times S^3$ or $T^4$, we have $\Slice(X) = \Slice_H(X)=\Slice$.
+This can be seen by viewing $X$ as $B^4$ with some boundary identifications, then passing to some sufficiently large finite (self) cover $\tilde{X}$ (which we can still view as $B^4$ with some boundary conditions) in which the slice disk does not intersect the boundary of $B^4$.

 A more interesting example is $\CP$, for which all the inclusions in \eqref{eq:slice} are strict.
 Indeed, there exist knots that are not slice in $\CP$, such as $T_{2,-15}$, cf.\ Yasuhara \cite{YasuharaExample, yasuhara}; there are also knots that are slice in $\CP$ but not H-slice in $\CP$, such as the left-handed trefoil; and knots that are H-slice in $\CP$ but not slice in $S^4$, such as the right-handed trefoil.
 (See Examples~\ref{ex:t1}--\ref{ex:t3} below.)
 Sliceness and related notions in $\#^n \CP$ (or its reverse) were further investigated in \cite{CochranHarveyHorn}, \cite{Positive}, \cite{Pichelmeyer}.

 Invariants from Floer homology and Khovanov homology can be used to obstruct H-sliceness in definite four-manifolds \cite{os-tau, km, MMSW, HR}.

 \begin{example} The left hand trefoil (LHT) is not H-slice in $\CP$, for example by the adjunction inequality for $\tau$ or $s$~\cite{os4, MMSW}. \end{example}